 It’s important to remember to use the tacky grip gear as an AID not a CRUTCH.
 You must learn to desensitize your skin and that won’t ever happen if you don’t attempt to dance with bare skin first.
 The grip gear is to protect the skin from excessive pain, bruising, and other damage so you can dance longer.

 Tip 3#: Find Your Sweet Spot for The BEST Grip & Avoid Sweaty Skin

 Sweat on the skin can cause you to have more friction between you and pole and increase your chances of getting a nasty pole burn.
 There are pole dancing grip aids for sweaty hands and bodies that are also an antiperspirant.
 This prevents excessive sweaty and reduces friction on the pole while dancing.

-To find that “SWEET SPOT” when you have ultimate grip and the least about of pole burn would be when you skin is at that phase where you are just about to sweat – not full on sweaty.
+To find that “SWEET SPOT” when you have ultimate grip and the least amount of pole burn would be when your skin is at that phase where you are just about to sweat – not full-on sweaty.
 This point happens when the skin is warmer than normal body temperature and slightly dewy without sweating.
-Reaching this sweet spot will be different for everybody because we all live in different environments, have different skin types, and possible dance on a dance pole with various finish types.
+Reaching this sweet spot will be different for everybody because we all live in different environments, have different skin types, and possibly dance on a dance pole with various finish types.

 Experimentation with different grips to find the right grip aid that works for you is important to preventing excessive pole burn.

 You can get a step by step videos of the best skin desensitizing moves for your skin for beginners in the Home Pole Lessons For Everyday Women Course.

 Above all, please remember to hang in there and keep trying.
 Nothing worth having is super easy.